Confused.com takes data protection seriously

 In order to provide our services, we need to collect and process personal data about you and disclose this information to a number of third party service providers.
 This includes collection of any sensitive data as defined within the Data Protection Act 1998, such as medical history or criminal convictions, or additional data collected by us not directly obtained via our website, such as the Confused.com MotorMate app.
 By using our website, you confirm your explicit consent to such data being processed by ourselves or any third party providers that we may use.

-Certain insurance providers may use your information to assess membership and transactions against certain loyalty schemes, and apply a discount if applicable.
+Certain insurance providers may compare your information against data they, or the company behind the brand they represent or their group of companies, already hold on you from existing products, and share this with the underwriters to assess membership and transactions against certain loyalty schemes and apply a discount if applicable.

 Disclosure of information